42mate/towel/doc/01_Introduction.md

 After that, run composer to create Towel project's folder structure.

     php composer.php create-project --no-interaction -s dev 42mate/towel-standard

+After two coffes probably composer have completed the download of the packages so now, go inside of the project folder.

+    cd towel-standard/web

+And there run the embebbed PHP Web Server

+    php -S 127.0.0.1:8008 -t .

+Go with your browser to the 127.0.0.1:8008 Address and you must be ready to see the Towel welcome page.

 After that you'll have a fully operational Towel instance to start coding your application.

-Following you might want to
+These steps are for a basic demostration, if you want to do something serious you might want to

- * Configure your virtual host to the web folder.
+ * Configure your virtual host to the web folder with a real Web Server.
  * Setup a Database.
- * Setup your application config.
+ * Setup your application config (configuration chapter).